s-0-p-h-i-a/Fitness_Tracker/README.md

       ```bash
     ./fitness_tracker_v2_1

-5. Follow the on-screen prompts to enter your birth date.
+5. Follow the on-screen prompts to enter your workouts.

 ---
 ## 🗃️ Files & Structure